 - Construction vehicles/crews and staging areas for material and tools.

-- Temporary area closures within the mobile home park and main streets (possible traffic lane closure and rerouting).
+- Temporary closures of areas of the mobile home park and main streets (traffic lane closure and rerouting).

 For Mobile Home Park Owners